tardate/LittleCodingKata/rust/csv-to-list/README.md

 ### Thinking about the Problem

 The main challenge is parsing the CSV format.
 These are conventional CSV rules.
-Rather than attempt to write a CSV parser from scratch, I think I'll use this as an opportunity to test Rust's CSV support
+Rather than attempt to write a CSV parser from scratch, I think I'll use this as an opportunity to test Rust's CSV support.

 ### Key CSV Parsing Options in Rust

-The most prominent and feature-rich option for CSV parsing in Rust is the **`csv` crate** (by BurntSushi), which is fast, flexible, and has first-class support for the **`serde`** serialization framework.

-The landscape for CSV parsing largely revolves around two main approaches, often implemented via the popular `csv` crate:

 #### 1\.
 The `csv` Crate